virtualdataset/metagen-docs/docsrc/content/functions/funcref_general.md

 - String -> FieldExtractor(String: fields) -> String
   - *ex:* `FieldExtractor('|,2,16')` - *extract fields 2 and 16 from the input data with '|' as the delimiter*

+## FirstNames

+Return a pseudo-randomly sampled first name from the last US census data on first names occurring more than 100 times.
+Both male and female names are combined in this function.

+- long -> FirstNames() -> String
+  - *ex:* `FirstNames()` - *select a random first name based on the chance of seeing it in the census data*
+- long -> FirstNames(String: modifier) -> String
+  - *ex:* `FirstNames('map')` - *select over the first names by probability as input varies from 1L to Long.MAX_VALUE*

 ## FixedValue